wudtichaikarun/vim-command/readme.md

 ```
 ~  //swith character to uppercase/lowercase
-g~w //change the word to UPPERCASE
+g~w //change the word start from cursor to uppercase
+g~iw //change the word to uppercase
-g~$ //CHANGE THE LINE TO UPPERCASE
+g~$ //CHANGE THE LINE TO uppercase
 g~~ //swith the character to uppercase/lowercase

 yy U //change current line to uppercase